Cart 0

 Connect

-Tapestry Farms seeks to open access to the resources already available in the Quad Cities for refugees.
+Tapestry Farms seeks to open access to the resources already available for refugees in the Quad Cities.
 We navigate and cheer as they rebuild their lives with meaningful work, quality education and childcare, a safe and affordable home, good medical and mental health care, citizenship, and a caring community.
-Tapestry Farms is built on a spirit of cultural humility, relationships, and collaboration.
+Tapestry Farms is built on a spirit of humility, relationships, and collaboration.

 Plant-MVV.jpg